abhishekH1992/staff_directory/README.md

 - [References](#references)

 ## About
 This is a searchable staff directory where user can search for their staff easily across various departments and can modify their inforamtion.
-Also, user can import staff's data using `csv` file.
+Also, user can import staff's data using `csv` file (For testing purpose test.csv file is present in project).

 ## Technology
 ```